makersacademy/takeaway-challenge/README.md

   *Fifth commit.*

   I worked on the string/text that should be returned if the user confirms the order (including the delivery time).
 I then set up the Twilio account and set environmental variables.
+The API call is being made within the "notify" method, which will be called in the "submit_order" method.

   *Sixth commit.*

+  I have tested in irb that the SMS is being sent and that the time is correct.

+  *Seventh (last) commit.*